-The Bank leased various offices, branches and other premises under non-cancellable operating lease arrangements.
-The lease typically ran for a period of up to five years with an option to renew the lease after that date.
+The Bank leases various offices, branches and other premises.
+Rental contracts are made for fixed periods of up to five years with an option to renew the lease after that date.

 Contracts may contain both lease and non-lease components.
 The Bank allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.
 However, for leases of real estate for which the Bank is a lessee, it has elected not to separate lease and non-lease components and instead accounts for these as a single lease component.